tguens/understand-predict-winner.github.io/resultsa.md

 One might note how there is a grand portion of those coefficients that are statistically equal from zero.

 To continue down this path, we decided to statistically quantify if those coefficients were different fron zero with a classic t-test.
-Please see below the results.
+This statistical testing was done on only the "Swing distict" class coefficients because we wanted to focus on which parameters explain the uncertainty in those districts.
+Which   Please see below the results.
 ![im9](pictures/Results_meta_model.png)

+As we see, the features with the highest absolute t-statistics are intriguing :
+- African-american